This is an in-depth guide on content marketing – one of the key strategies of online marketing. So, let’s take it from the very beginning.

 Here’s a screenshot.

-I only wanted each interested reader to get the book, join oasdom’s email list and from there (via email) we build stronger relationship with our audience.
+I only wanted each interested reader to get the book, join oasdom’s email list and from there (via email) we build a stronger relationships with our audience.

 First, you should know that content marketing is more than just blogging.
 There’s more to it.
 You must have a bigger picture in mind.